Amanda E. Hargrove

-Amanda E. Hargrove is a chemist and professor at Duke University (Durham, North Carolina, United States).
-Hargrove is also the editor-in-chief of Medicinal Research Reviews, and a member of the Scientific Advisory Board of Arrakis Therapeutics.
-At Duke University, Hargrove directs an interdisciplinary research program in chemical biology that focuses on harnessing the specific interactions between small molecules and RNA, and using those RNA-small molecule interactions to probe the structure, and function of RNA.
-The long-term goal of the group's research is to identify specific molecule-RNA interactions that may have therapeutic potential in the treatment of viral infection and human disease.
+Amanda E. Hargrove is a chemist and professor at the University of Toronto Mississauga (UTM).
+She is also the editor-in-chief of Medicinal Research Reviews, and a member of the Scientific Advisory Board of Arrakis Therapeutics.
+Prior to joining UTM, Hargrove directed an interdisciplinary research program in chemical biology at Duke University that focused on harnessing the specific interactions between small molecules and RNA, and using those RNA-small molecule interactions to probe the structure, and function of RNA.
+The long-term goal of the group's research was to identify specific molecule-RNA interactions that may have therapeutic potential in the treatment of viral infection and human disease.
 She has received numerous awards for her scientific research, teaching, and service in support of diversity, equity, and inclusion.

 Academic career

 Hargrove attended Trinity University in San Antonio, Texas and received her B.S. in Chemistry and Spanish in 2004.
 As an undergraduate student, she conducted research with John D. Spence on the synthesis and Bergman cyclization of meso-tethered enediyne-porphyrins.
 Hargrove conducted her graduate work with Professors Eric V. Anslyn and Jonathan L. Sessler at the University of Texas, Austin, and earned her Ph.D. in 2010 for her thesis, Combining recognition motifs for improved sensing and biological activity of oligosaccharides and phosphorylated molecules.
 From 2010 to 2013 she was an NIH Postdoctoral Fellow in Chemistry at California Institute of Technology, where she worked in the lab of Peter B. Dervan and conducted research on DNA-binding polyamides as inhibitors of a prostate-specific response gene in prostate cancer.
 Her postdoctoral work also focused on optimizing conditions to increase solubility of pyrrole-imidazole polyamide DNA-binding molecules as a strategy to increase their biological activity (these are a class of potential DNA-targeting therapeutics).
 Hargrove became assistant professor in the department of chemistry at Duke University in Durham, NC in 2013 and earned promotion to associate professor with tenure in 2020.
+As of late 2023, Amanda joined the faculty of the University of Toronto with appointment to its Mississauga campus.
+Amanda serves as a professor of Medicinal Chemistry in the Department of Chemical and Physical Sciences.